Passatge d’Iglésias, 10, 12

 Created as an experiment –dipping a lit bulb into paint several times– designer Jordi Canudas follows a peculiar methodology that allows the colour to shade the light in layers, creating a magical ambient effect and making the Dipping Light more of an art piece than a functional object.
-By creating from associations, a meaningful dialogue between the materials a new narrative was generated.
-The film works as a visual essay, celebrating the paint – its colour, texture, and viscosity – as well as the dipping process.
+By creating from associations, a meaningful dialogue between materials was generated.This film works as a visual essay, celebrating the paint – its colour, texture, and viscosity – as well as the dipping process.
 Altogether, a celebration of colour, dynamism and uniqueness summed up in a 30 seconds piece.

-“A beautiful result from a bold decision.”
+“This is a beautiful result from a bold decision.”
 Albert Folch, Founder & Creative Director at Folch